 The University of Helsinki offers a diverse variety of study and learning environments.
 You can study on four different campuses in historical buildings from the 19th century, in versatile classrooms, in a modern award-winning library or in state-of-the-art laboratories.
-Or you can immerse yourself in discussions with fellow students and faculty members in buzzing meeting places especially designed for co-creation, in student cafes of restaurants on campus, in group study rooms at the libraries or in virtual spaces.
-The University of Helsinki also operates operates in other corners of the world - from Kilpisjärvi in Lapland to Kenya.
+Or you can immerse yourself in discussions with fellow students and faculty members in student cafes or restaurants on campus, in buzzing meeting places especially designed for co-creation, in group study rooms at the libraries or in virtual spaces.
+The University of Helsinki also operates operates in other corners of the world - from Kilpisjärvi in Lapland to Kenya in Africa.

 Inspiring study environments

-The University of Helsinki has four different campuses in different parts of the city.
+The University of Helsinki has four campus areas in different parts of the city.

-City Centre Campus: The multidisciplinary City Centre Campus in the very heart of teh capital city is the largest campus of the University of Helsinki.
+City Centre Campus: The multidisciplinary City Centre Campus in the very heart of the capital city is the largest campus of the University of Helsinki.
 It houses the Faculty of Behavioural Sciences, the Faculty of Arts, the Faculty of Theology, the Faculty of Law, the Faculty of Social Sciences and the Swedish School of Social Science.
-Read more.
+Read more about the City Centre Campus.

 Viikki Campus: This campus surrounded by green fields is a hub of teaching and research in the fields of biosciences, agriculture and forestry, pharmacy, and veterinary medicine.
-It also hosts several government research institutions and the esteemed Viikki Teacher Training School.
-The Viikki Campus employs nearly 1,900 people and has more than 6,000 students.
-Read more.
+It also hosts several government research institutions, the esteemed Viikki Teacher Training School and a teaching and research farm for agricultural sciences with extensive grounds that are popular as recreational areas amongst the locals.
+Read more about the Viikki Campus.

 You can find course and study literature at the University's modern campus libraries.
 The newest library is the award-winning Kaisa Library in the city centre.
 The materials and literature are available to you in virtual, mobile or traditional book form.